To ask Her Majesty’s Government what steps they propose to take to combat anti-Semitism, in particular in universities.

 Britain is proud to be multi-ethnic and multifaith.
 As the noble Baroness, Lady Deech, said, it is also a good place to be Jewish.
 There is no place in our society for anti-Semitism or any form of harassment, discrimination or racism.
 Therefore, anti-Semitism is abhorrent, and we must take it very seriously.

-As the noble Lord, Lord Sacks, mentioned in his speech, many noble Lords will have read in the Times this morning with dismay that a Member of this House, the noble Baroness, Lady Tonge, hosted an event in which Jews were blamed for the Holocaust.
+As the noble Lord, Lord Sacks, mentioned in his speech, many noble Lords will have read in the Times this morning with dismay that a Member of this House, the noble Baroness, Lady Tonge, hosted an event at which Jews were blamed for the Holocaust.
 I am sure that all noble Lords will join me in condemning this shameful display of anti-Semitism.

 The UK has one of the strongest legislative frameworks in the world to protect people against incidents of violence and hate crimes and other forms of harassment, including racial and religious discrimination.
 The noble Baroness, Lady Deech, was very helpful in raising the issue of how one might attempt to define anti-Semitism.
 I am pleased to inform the noble Baroness that the Pickles definition she mentioned has been part of the operational guidance for police officers responding to hate crimes since 2014.
 The Government are currently reviewing whether the definition should be more widely applied.
 The Government know full well that there is more to be done.
 Anti-Semitism is a hate crime, and in 2015-16 UK police forces recorded 62,518 hate crimes.
 The Community Security Trust, which is the main recording medium, recorded 557 anti-Semitic incidents across the UK in the first half of this year.
 This is up from 500 incidents recorded in the same period last year.